freifunk-gluon/gluon/docs/dev/hardware.rst

     aliases = {'aruba-instant-on-ap11'},
   })

-The aliased name will also be added to the autoupdate manifest, allowing upgrade images to be found under the different name on targets that perform model name detection at runtime.
+The aliased name will also be added to the autoupdater manifest, allowing upgrade images to be found under the different name on targets that perform model name detection at runtime.